Donders-Institute/bidscoin/docs/options.rst

 To test the proper working of dcm2niix click [Test] and see the terminal output for more helptext on its input arguments

 .. tip::
-   - Use the [Set as default] button to put your custom dcm2niix path-setting in your template bidsmap so that you don't have to adjust it anymore for every new study
+   - Use the [Set as default] button to put your custom dcm2niix command in your template bidsmap so that you don't have to adjust it anymore for every new study
    - SPM users may want to use '-z n', which produces unzipped nifti's

 spec2nii2bids - plugin